seetharamreddym/ebiassignment/ReadMe.md

 ## Security details

-Implemented  basic  security in the form of username and password for all API access, with this application is authenticating/authorizing  the user.
+Implemented  basic  security in the form of username and password for all API access.
-I have hard coded user to demonstrate the security feature.
+I have hard coded user details in the code to demonstrate the security feature, this can be extended to use persistence for user and their roles.
 To test any API method user need to supply authentication/authorization information in the form of username and password.

 Username:  admin <br/>